medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 ## Download CentOS

-Also, you will need to download an ISO from Linux distro.
-I'll adopt CentOS, because is very easy to get it done and compatible to Red Hat (a common distro amongst companies).
+You will need to download an ISO of a Linux distro.
+I'll adopt CentOS, because is very easy to get it done and compatible to Red Hat (a common distro amongst enterprises).

 A CentOS 7 ISO can be found [here](http://ftp.unicamp.br/pub/centos/7.8.2003/isos/x86_64/CentOS-7-x86_64-DVD-2003.iso).